princeton-sns/mason/README.md

     proxy-2	    pc###	d430	ready	n/a	project/image ssh -p 22 username@pc###.emulab.net
     client-0	pc###	d430	ready	n/a	project/image ssh -p 22 username@pc###.emulab.net

 Then run `python3 parse_machine_list.py [your Emulab username]`.
 This script parses the list of machines from `machine_list.txt`, sets up hugepages and DPDK, and outputs `machine_info.txt`.
 Ensure setup completed successfully with status 0.
+If you run into an indexing issue or if there problems `ssh`'ing, for example many permission denied errors, see [Troubleshooting](#troubleshooting).

 # How to run an experiment
 To make all components run `bash make_all.sh`.